Bolton Wanderers F.C.: Colours and badge

 Bolton Wanderers' home colours are white shirts with navy and red trim, traditionally worn with navy shorts and white socks.
 Their away kits have been varied over the years, with navy kits and yellow kits among the most popular and common.
 Bolton did not always wear a white kit; in 1884 they wore white with red spots, leading to the club's original nickname of "The Spots".
 The traditional navy blue shorts were dispensed with in 2003, in favour of an all-white strip, but they returned in 2008.
 The club had previously experimented with an all-white kit in the 1970s.

 The Bolton Wanderers club badge consists of the initials of the club in the shape of a ball, with a red scroll and Lancashire rose underneath.
+They usually use blue initials on home kits, and white on away kits.
 The current badge is a reimagining of one designed in 1975; this was replaced in 2001 by a badge which retained the recognisable initials but controversially exchanged the scroll and rose for blue and red ribbons.
 The re-design has been welcomed by fans as the red rose returned to the badge and those who saw the ribbons as a poor choice.
 The original club badge was the town crest of Bolton, a key feature of which was the Elephant and Castle motif with the town motto – Supera Moras meaning "Overcome Delays".
 This feature has been reincorporated on the back of some more recent club shirts which was seen as a nice touch by some.

 The club's nickname of "The Trotters" has several claimed derivations; that it is simply a variation on "Wanderers", that it is an old local term for a practical joker, or that one of the grounds used before the club settled at Pikes Lane resided next to a piggery, causing players to have to "trot" through the pig pens to retrieve the ball if it went over the fence.